mirzaatifbaig/react-query/README.md

 A modern **React.js** application using **React Query**, **ShadCN**, and **TailwindCSS** to manage a list of job postings.
 It supports viewing all jobs, creating a new job, and retrieving a job by its ID.

+YOU HAVE TO SET UP YOUR MOCK.API FIRST OR ELSE YOU ARE GOING TO SEE A STATIC WEBSITE.

 ---

 ## ⚙️ Tech Stack